 As a currency hedging fintech, AssureHedge expects to gain from Brexit.
 Brexit has heightened many businesses awareness of the need to hedge currency exposure to protect profits.
 “As Brexit drags on, we have seen an increase in the level of understanding businesses now have to their hedging needs.
 With this increase in the potential customer base and our unique offering in the marketplace, Brexit offers a unique opportunity for Assure Hedge to capture a greater market share sooner than might have been possible in less turbulent market conditions,” the AssureHedge representative told International Finance.

 The main factors supporting Ireland’s fintech growth have been in place for a number of years.
-“Brexit has, however, increased the interest of investors in Irish firms, creating a broader range of players to support early stage and Series A growth potential and, following recent clarification around the common travel area, Brexit has heighted interest in Ireland as an EU-based headquarters location.
-It remains a story built around people, and Ireland, has over the past several years, attracted international talent to drive the fintech sector forward.
+“Brexit has, however, increased the interest of investors in Irish firms, creating a broader range of players to support early-stage and Series A growth potential and, following recent clarification around the common travel area, Brexit has heightened interest in Ireland as an EU-based headquarters location.
+It remains a story built around people, and Ireland, has over the past several years, attracting international talent to drive the fintech sector forward.
 Our stability should continue to encourage and promote that flow of talent,” said a spokesperson from Corlytics, a growing Irish fintech.

 Ireland’s fintech scene has over 400 companies employing roughly 37,000 people in the sector.
 An enabling technology ecosystem and a skilled workforce are certainly empowering Ireland’s fintech sector.
 Ireland’s academic institutions have developed excellent manpower with a sophisticated set of skills and access to both the EU and the UK marketplaces to lay the foundation for fintech innovation.